-- 22. The petitioner claimed USD 0.50 million on account of insurance during construction cost.
-The claimed insurance during construction works out 0.64% of claimed EPC cost.
-Following insurance coverage has been indicated by the petitioner during the construction phase:
+- 21. The petitioner has claimed USD 0.500 million on account of insurance during construction based on 0.67% of EPC cost.
+The petitioner also requested to allow actual pre COD insurance cost in the event the Project Company cannot arrange the insurance at 0.67%, due to any reasons beyond its control.
+Following insurance coverage has been indicated by the petitioner during the construction period:

-- a.
-Construction all risk insurances (CAR)
+- a) Construction all risk insurances (CAR)

-- b.
-CAR delay in start-up insurance
+- b) CAR delay in start-up insurance

-- c.
-Terrorism insurance
+- c) Terrorism insurance

-- d.
-Marine and inland transit insurance
+- d) Marine and inland transit insurance

-- e.
-Marine delay-in start-up insurance
+- e) Marine delay-in start-up insurance

-- f.
-Comprehensive general liability
+- f) Comprehensive general liability

-- 23. The Authority has analysed the available data with respect to during construction insurance incurred by a number of wind power projects that have achieved COD.
+- 22. The Authority has analysed the available data with respect to during construction insurance incurred by a number of wind power projects that have achieved COD.
 It has also been noted that in the recent tariff cases of solar power projects, the Authority has allowed pre-COD insurance at the maximum rate of 0.50% of the approved EPC cost.
-Based on these considerations, the Authority has decided to allow insurance during construction to the maximum of 0.5% of the approved EPC cost for the project as well which works out to be around USD 0.290 million.
+Based on these considerations, the Authority has decided to allow insurance during construction to the maximum of 0.5% of the approved EPC cost for the project as well which works out to be around USD 0.285 million.
 Insurance during construction shall be adjusted at actual, subject to allowed amount as maximum limit, at the time of COD on production of authentic documentary evidence to the satisfaction of the Authority.